an unofficial Altrincham FC website.

 Over the summer of 2016, Neil Young, the former Chester FC and Stockport County manager was apppointed as the new boss of Altrincham FC, with Gary Jones as his assistant and Simon Garner was also added to the backroom team.
 However, after failing to secure a win, he resigned and was replaced by the experienced Jim Harvey.
 He too suffered a run of poor results and was replaced, initially as a caretaker, by his deputy Matt Doughty.
 Matt and fellow ex-player Robbie Lawton were subsequently appointed to the end of 2016-17 but, despite a relative upturn in results, they were unable to avoid relegation.
 Phil Parkinson was appointed as the new manager in the close season of 2017.

-Off the field, during his chairmanship Geoff Goodwin and his board steered Altrincham FC from the brink of financial ruin in recent years, through hard work and keeping to strict budgetary limits, to economic stability.
+Off the field, during his chairmanship Geoff Goodwin and his board steered Altrincham FC from the brink of financial ruin, through hard work and keeping to strict budgetary limits, to economic stability.
 During his eight-year tenure, not a single player cost a transfer fee and none has since then either.
 The current chairman, Grahame Rowley, and his Board continue to operate a similarily prudent financial policy, before he retired from the role in 2020.
 Joint chairmen, Bill Waterson and Laurence Looney then took over the leadership of the club.

 The Club is keenly building its community links and in addition to running boys and girls' teams at every level of its Junior ranks, it also operates a successful under-18s' youth team and open-age Ladies' team.
 Off the field, a new Community Sports Hall has been built at the club's Moss Lane ground, which is now known as the J. Davidson Stadium, after a local firm of scrap metal merchants, who have been excellent sponsors of the Club.

 Altrincham F.C.
 Honours & HistoryFor Terry Rowley's brief history of Altrincham F.C., please click here; see also the Archive.